dbalatero/work-cli/README.md

 * Open or focus your PR in the browser with `work pr show`
 * Ask for a review on Github with `work review alice`

+Currently only works on macOS, but could be tweaked for Linux/Windows!

 <table>
 <thead>
 <tr>